bricef/coding-challenges/press/README.md

 - [ ] Instrument code for timing compression and decompression benchmarks.
 - [ ] Create simple test wrapper to benchmark against different inputs.
 - [ ] Integrate with [Serde](https://serde.rs/) crate for (de)serialisation.
-- [ ] Define a standard good-enough encoding using a corpus and include this as a default (compare sizes with default vs custom and create a heuristic to decide whether to use custom or default encoding)
+- [ ] Define a standard good-enough encoding using a corpus and include this as a default (compare sizes with default using distance metric on freq table vs custom and create a heuristic to decide whether to use custom or default encoding)

 ## Key learnings